DualBrain/Solitaire/README.md

 # Solitaire

-A clone of Microsoft Windows Solitaire circa Windows XP (in VB.NET).
+A clone of Microsoft Windows Solitaire (in VB.NET / .NET 8).

 This version pays tribute to arguably the most played game... ever.

-Additionally, this is the *revisited* version where it has been completely reworked, ported, improved and adjusted for compiling/running on .NET 8.
+The project represents the *revisited* version; where it has been completely reworked, ported, improved and adjusted for compiling/running on .NET 8.

-The simplest way to get started with the code is to use <a href=https://visualstudio.microsoft.com/free-developer-offers/>Microsoft Visual Studio 2022 Community Edition</a> (It's FREE!).
+The simplest way to get started with the code is to use [Microsoft Visual Studio 2022 Community Edition](https://visualstudio.microsoft.com/free-developer-offers/) (It's FREE!).

-The bulk of this work is based on, in part, the C# version that was made available on GotDotNet.
-After working through to convert this code (circa 2004-2005) to VB.NET, fixing several bugs and adding missing features, it was published to <a href=http://addressof.com/posts/solitaire-written-in-vb-net/>AddressOf.com</a>.
+This work is inspired, in part, by the C# version that was originally made available on GotDotNet.
+After working through to convert this code (circa 2004-2005) to VB.NET, fixing several bugs and adding missing features, it was published to [AddressOf.com](http://addressof.com/posts/solitaire-written-in-vb-net/).

-The following information is taken from the original announcement of making the code available.
+The following information is taken from the original announcement.

-Here's a quick list of some differences:
+Here's a quick list of some (original) improvements:

 - Added XP Visual Styles support.
 - Added persistent storage (code is capable of using Windows logo compliant storage or Isolated storage)